-The Academic Dean is responsible to the faculty for promoting the faculty's attempt to strengthen and enhance its identity and concern for academic excellence.
+The Academic Dean or person designated by the President is responsible to the faculty for promoting the faculty's attempt to strengthen and enhance its identity and concern for academic excellence.

 The Academic Dean will normally preside over faculty meetings.
 The Dean has an ex-officio seat on FEC, but the Faculty Representative runs the FEC.
 The Academic Dean serves on the FEC as vice chair, serves on the Budget Committee and is an ex-officio, non-voting member of the Board of Directors.